 Prerequisites: Pass in BIOL2101 or BIOL3201 or BIOL3203.
 Not for students who have passed in BIOL3208.

 BIOL3401.
 Molecular biology (6 credits)

 To provide students with recent knowledge in molecular biology with special emphasis on the study of gene structure and function at the molecular level.
-Assessment: 20% assignments, 80% examination.
-Prerequisite: Pass in BIOC2600 or BIOL2103 or BIOL2220 or MEDE2301.

 BIOL3402.
 Cell biology and cell technology (6 credits)